UK advises limiting AstraZeneca in under-30s amid clot worry

 “We can’t afford not to use this vaccine if we are going to end the pandemic,” he said.

-In some countries, authorities have already noted hesitance toward the AstraZeneca shot.
+In some countries, authorities have already noted hesitancy toward the AstraZeneca shot.

 “People come and they are reluctant to take the AstraZeneca vaccine, they ask us if we also use anything else,” said Florentina Nastase, a doctor and coordinator at a vaccination center in Bucharest, Romania.
-“There were cases in which people (scheduled for the AstraZeneca) didn’t show up, there were cases when people came to the center and saw that we use only AstraZeneca and refused (to be inoculated).”
+“There were cases in which people didn’t show up, there were cases when people came to the center and saw that we use only AstraZeneca and refused (to be inoculated).”

-Meanwhile, the governor of Italy’s northern Veneto region had said earlier Wednesday that any decision to change the guidance on AstraZeneca would cause major disruptions to immunizations — at a time when Europe is already struggling to ramp them up — and could create more confusion about the shot.

-“If they do like Germany, and allow Astra Zeneca only to people over 65, that would be absurd.
-Before it was only for people under 55.
-Put yourself in the place of citizens, it is hard to understand anything,” Luca Zaia told reporters.

-The latest suspension of AstraZeneca came in Spain's Castilla y León region, where health chief Verónica Casado said Wednesday that “the principle of prudence” drove her to put a temporary hold on the vaccine that she still backed as being both effective and necessary.

-French health authorities had said they, too, were awaiting EMA’s conclusions, as were some officials in Asia.
+After the EMA announcement Wednesday, officials in Spain said AstraZeneca would be limited to people over 60 years of age, and Italy issued a similar recommendation.

+Belgium’s health minister, Frank Vandenbroucke, declared a four-week ban on administering the AstraZeneca vaccine to people under 56, but said that would have little impact on the vaccination campaign, since few from that age group are in line to get the shots this month.

-On Wednesday, South Korea said it would temporarily suspend the use of AstraZeneca’s vaccine in people 60 and younger.
+Earlier Wednesday, South Korea had said it would temporarily suspend the use of AstraZeneca’s vaccine in people 60 and younger.
 In that age group, the country is only currently vaccinating health workers and people in long-term care settings.

-The Korea Disease Control and Prevention Agency said it would also pause a vaccine rollout to school nurses and teachers that was to begin on Thursday, while awaiting the outcome of the EMA’s review.

-But some experts urged perspective.
-Prof Anthony Harnden, the deputy chair of Britain's vaccination committee, said that the program has saved at least 6,000 lives in the first three months and will help pave the way back to normal life.

-“What is clear it that for the vast majority of people the benefits of the Oxford AZ vaccine far outweigh any extremely small risk,'' he said.
+“For the vast majority of people the benefits of the Oxford AZ vaccine far outweigh any extremely small risk,'' said Dr. Anthony Harnden, the deputy chair of Britain’s vaccination committee.
 "And the Oxford AZ vaccine will continue to save many from suffering the devastating effects that can result from a COVID infection.”

 ———